 The judging process

-Each entry will be reviewed by a multi-disciplinary panel of eminent diabetes professionals, nurses, patient representatives, clinicians, charities and leading industry professionals.
+Each entry will be reviewed by a multi-disciplinary panel of eminent diabetes professionals, nurses, patient representatives, clinicians, charities, CCG groups and leading industry professionals.

 There are seven different entry categories for children, young people and emerging adults and adult submissions.
 There are also an additional three nomination categories.